walexy/zoomguy-copy-01/src/pages/about-us.md

           variety of leadership roles including Design, Information Technology, Product Management, and currently User Experience & Innovation.
     title: About Us
-    subtitle: Meet our world class team We know Zoom inside-out, having used it for hundreds of online meetings, workshops and courses since adopting this solution in 2013.
+    subtitle: Meet our world class team
+    tagline: We know Zoom inside-out, having used it for hundreds of online meetings, workshops and courses since adopting this solution in 2013.
 We work with individuals and organizations to help them enhance their communications using Zoom.
 template: landing
 ---